Stillhouse Hollow Falls Trail

 Bring sturdy water shoes to protect your feet on rocks and slippery surfaces.
 A waterproof dry bag keeps your phone, keys, and valuables safe.
 Pack a quick-dry towel, sun protection, and drinking water - never drink from the natural water source.

-STILLHOUSE HOLLOW FALLS is a falls on Trib. to Big Bigby Creek located in TN, near NASHVILLE.
+Stillhouse Hollow Falls is a falls on Trib.
+To Big Bigby Creek located in Tennessee, near Nashville.
 Plan a trip to Stillhouse Hollow Falls, an unofficial waterfall and swimming spot near Summertown, TN.
 Find directions, trail info, and safety tips.

 Designated a state natural area in 2006, it reflects Tennessee’s commitment to preserving its unique geological and ecological heritage.